jgudo/ecommerce-react/README.md

 $ npm run build
 ```

-### How to perform CRUD operations for Admin
+### How to add products or perform CRUD operations for Admin
 1. Inside `src/routers/AppRouter.js` uncomment all code related to admin.
-2. Inside `src/reducers/authReducer.js`, change the initState type value from 'client' to 'admin'.
+2. Inside `src/reducers/authReducer.js`, uncomment initState and change the initState type value from 'client' to 'admin'.
 Delete `initState` variable if you want to authenticate client.
+3. Inside `src/sagas/authSaga.js`, on `case ON_AUTHSTATE_FAIL`, comment out `yield put(signOutSuccess())`.
+4. Create a *Storage* in your Firebase Console.
+5. Set Storage Rule to public, change `allow read, write: if request.auth != null;` to only `allow read, write;`
-3. Delete persisting auth state in localStorage if one exists.
+6. Delete persisting auth state in localStorage if one exists.
+*Revert on doing all these if you want to switch back to default user and when you are deploying the app*

 ### Features